Lucky Brand Jeans

 Lucky Brand is an American denim company founded in Vernon, California, in 1990 by Gene Montesano and Barry Perlman.
 Lucky also produces other apparel, including activewear, outerwear, T-shirts, and professional attire.
+Since its founding, Lucky Brand has expanded beyond denim into a full lifestyle brand, offering men's, women's, and children's apparel, accessories, and home goods including bedding and decor.